krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

     largely within adjacent domains.

     Presence calculus makes this separation explicit.
 It begins with measure theory and develops sample path tools for _observable_ signals.
-This situates it firmly within operational analysis— as both a practical modeling and measurement substrate—where sample path reasoning arises naturally.
+This situates it firmly within operational analysis [@kim2013,@denning1977] as both a practical modeling and measurement substrate—where sample path reasoning arises naturally.

     Crucially, like sample path analysis, it is a _deterministic_ paradigm, that is applicable to both